Dollar's woes prop struggling pound before Bank of England meets

-LONDON (Reuters) - A deepening dollar selloff propped up the British pound on Wednesday, putting it on track for its biggest daily rise in 2-1/2 weeks before a central bank meeting on Thursday where policymakers may strike a downbeat assessment for the struggling economy.
+LONDON (Reuters) - A deepening dollar sell-off propped up the British pound on Wednesday, putting it on track for its biggest daily rise in 2-1/2 weeks before a UK central bank meeting on Thursday where policymakers may give a downbeat assessment of the economy.

-The greenback fell broadly against its rivals as bets grew the U.S. Federal Reserve might hint at more policy action at the conclusion of a meeting.
+The greenback fell broadly as bets grew the U.S. Federal Reserve might hint at more policy stimulus at the conclusion of a meeting.
 The Fed decision is due at 1800 GMT.

-Markets are keen to see the Fed’s economic projections, and particularly whether it spells out where it sees inflation headed and what exactly that means for interest rates.
+Markets are keen to see the U.S. central bank’s economic projections, and particularly whether it spells out where it sees inflation headed and what that means for interest rates.

 Leaving aside the pre-Fed policy decision bounce, the odds are stacked in favour of further pound weakness.

-While the Bank of England is widely expected to hold fire, policymakers are likely to conclude that downside risks to the economy are rising for the economy due to rising Brexit uncertainty and renewed restrictions on social activity.
+While the Bank of England (BoE) is widely expected to hold fire, policymakers are likely to conclude that downside risks to the economy are rising due to growing Brexit uncertainty and renewed restrictions on social activity.

-Geoffrey Yu, senior EMEA market strategist at BNY Mellon said the central bank will now have to contend with Brexit and fiscal uncertainty and the pound’s recent spell of weakness is warranted.
+Geoffrey Yu, senior EMEA market strategist at BNY Mellon, said the BoE would now have to contend with Brexit and fiscal uncertainty, and the pound’s recent weakness was warranted.

 Sterling had its worst week in six months last week, as investors grew more pessimistic about the chances of a Brexit deal being reached before the December 2020 deadline.

+Against the euro, it was 0.9% higher at 91.07 pence, helped by a BBC report that the UK government had reached a deal to avert a rebellion by members of its own Conservative party over powers within a proposed Brexit-related bill that break international law.

-Economic concerns also weighed after Tuesday’s data showed Britain’s unemployment rate rising for the first time since the coronavirus lockdown began in March.
+Economic concerns weighed, however, after data on Tuesday showed Britain’s unemployment rate rising for the first time since the coronavirus lockdown began in March.

 Our Standards: The Thomson Reuters Trust Principles.